stanislavbrtna/svs-script/docs/syntax.md

     array b = ["alpha", "beta", "gama"];
 This will create an array named *b* with three cells initialized with string values "alpha", "beta" and "gama".
-For now arrays can't be destroyed.
 When the array memory does not allow creation of new array an error is thrown.
 You can assign values to the cells of an array:

     a[7] = 123;
 Or you can read value of cells in an expression:

     print("value: " + a[7]);

+Local arrays can be defined like this:

+    local a;
+    array a[32];

 String identificator a (in this example), can be (since v.1.4) passed in expressions.
 In every case only identificator is passed, array is never duplicated.
 Multidimensional arrays are not supported.
 String functions does not work on arrays because strings in SVS are not internally stored as arrays.